 13. Don’t forget to revisit your SEO efforts

-Avoid these 13 SEO mistakes and your store will be on its way to success.
-In the meanwhile, it’s time to let the black cat out of the bag and expose other bad SEO tactics.
+Avoid these 13 SEO mistakes, and your store will be on its way to success.
+In the meantime, it’s time to let the black cat out of the bag and expose other bad SEO tactics.
 If you know any other scary SEO mistakes that people should be aware, let 'em loose in the comments below.